-Catalyst Fellows from both streams will conduct original research in cybersecurity or a related field, and produce at least one public output that impacts and informs the scholarly and public debates in the arenas in which they work.
+Catalyst Fellows from both streams will conduct original research in cybersecurity or a related field and produce at least one public output that impacts and informs the scholarly and public debates in their areas of expertise.
 These outputs could take many forms, including:

-- technical or design prototype(s); - public writing, such as long form pieces, op-eds, blog posts, or interviews; - convenings organized and led by the fellow; - · reports or white papers; - · a website or other online resource; - · academic writing, such as a research paper.
+- technical or design prototype(s); - public writing, such as long-form pieces, op-eds, blog posts, or interviews; - convenings organized and led by the fellow; - reports or white papers; - a website or other online resource; - academic writing, such as a research paper.